ihxyz/quizbot-docs/admin/permissions.md

 - Deny the "Read Messages" permission.

 Do not remove the "Read Messages" permission from channels where you want to allow command execution.

-In future, we plan to implement the ability to restrict any command based on user roles/permissions.